heksaani/InnuendoCliCpouta/InnnuendoCLI_doc.md

 sudo singularity build docker://staphb/kraken2:2.1.3
 ```

-The built image can be stored on the singularity cache directory.
-In principle, if we give URL of image from a resgitry, the image can be built on-the-fly.
-However, this may lead to some errors if not executed properly.
+The built image can be stored in the Singularity cache directory.
+In principle, if you provide the image URL from a registry, the image can be built on-the-fly.
+However, this approach may result in errors if not executed correctly.

-### Modify the configuration file of nextflow (nextflow.config) to add e.g., runOptions and other options if necessary
+### Modify the Nextflow configuration file (nextflow.config) to add runOptions, along with any other necessary settings.

 Nextflow configuration file (/Controller/flowcraft/flowcraft/nextflow.config) can be configured for options such as cacheDir and runOptions as shown below: